Related Topics

 What causes pneumonia?

 Pneumonia can be caused by bacteria, viruses, and fungi.
-However, its most common cause is the bacterial strain Streptococcus pneumoniae (pneumococcus).
+But its most common cause is the bacterial strain Streptococcus pneumoniae (pneumococcus).
 Infections caused by these bacteria are generally referred to as pneumococcal disease.
 They can attack different parts of the body such as the bloodstream and/or vital organs.

 There are three primary types of pneumonia: